Blog

 Claude Code gets things wrong, and you need to know enough to catch it

-This is probably the most important thing I'd want another designer to hear.
-There were sessions where Claude Code produced something that compiled, ran, and vaguely resembled the Figma design but was wrong in ways that mattered.
+There were prompts which would not fully map to the design.
 Wrong spacing.
 Wrong font weight.
-A layout that broke at 768px in a subtle way.
+Layouts breaking when checking for responsiveness.
 I'd open inspect element, track down what was actually happening, and either fix it directly in VS Code myself or diagnose it precisely enough that the next prompt actually resolved it rather than creating a new problem.
-The technical background wasn't decorative.
-It was load-bearing.

 How useful prototyping in chat actually is

 Before this project I'd never thought to build interactive prototypes directly in Claude chat to make design decisions.
-Now I'm insanely curious about the possibilites.
+Now I'm insanely curious about the possibilities.

 Font axes are apparently a whole thing